przmktrc/cipher/README.md

 ### Caesar's cipher
 Used by specifying `--caesar <shift>`, `shift` may be positive or negative.

-You may specify your own alphabet with `--caesar-alphabet <alphabet>`, or `--caesar-alphabet file <filename>` to read it from a file.
+You may specify your own alphabet with `--caesar-alphabet <alphabet>`.
 By default it uses the standard 26-character English alphabet.
 Characters in the message that do not occur in the alphabet are left unchanged.